RedisLabs/redislabs-docs/content/rc/concepts/clustering-redis-cloud.md

 1. The dataset is big enough that it would benefit from using the RAM resources of more than one server.
-We recommend sharding a dataset once it reaches the size of 25 GB.
+We recommend sharding a dataset once it reaches the size of 25 GB (50 GB for RoF).
 1. The operations performed against the database are CPU intensive enough to degrade performance.
 In this case the load of operations can be distributed across the same server or multiple servers to